ISibboI/evalexpr/README.md

 Note that the assignment is forgotten between the two calls to eval in the first example.
 In the second part, the assignment is correctly preserved.
-Note here, that to assign to a variable, the context needs to be passed as a mutable reference.
+Note as well that to assign to a variable, the context needs to be passed as a mutable reference.
 When passed as an immutable reference, an error is returned.

 Also, the `HashMapContext` is type safe.
-This means that assigning to `a` again with a different type yields an error as well.
+This means that assigning to `a` again with a different type yields an error.
 Type unsafe contexts may be implemented if requested.
 For reading `a`, it is enough to pass an immutable reference.